-The Authority undertook internal borrowing of £1,424,300 in respect of the 2018/19 capital programme.
-This option is possible because of the Authority's cash balance with a daily average of £9,250,000 in 2018/19.
-This consists of cash flows generated (e.g. creditors), core cash held in reserves, and cash built up through the provision for the repayment of existing debt, the majority of which is on a maturity basis.
-Over the next two to three years, investment rates are expected to continue to be below long term borrowing rates.
+The Authority undertook internal borrowing of £1,525,800 in respect of the 2019/20 capital programme.
+Over the next 2-3 years, investment rates are expected to continue to be below long term borrowing rates.
 Value for money can therefore be obtained by delaying external borrowing and using internal cash balances to finance new capital expenditure.
+The Authority had average daily balances of £7,293,000 in 2019/20 consisting of cash flows generated (e.g. creditors), core cash held in reserves and cash built up through the provision for the repayment of existing debt, the majority of which is on a maturity basis.

-7. PENSION SCHEMES
+8. PENSION SCHEMES

 As part of the terms and conditions of employment of officers and employees, the Authority offers retirement benefits in accordance with national benefits and schemes.
 Although these benefits will not actually be payable until employees retire, the Authority has a commitment to make the payments that need to be recognised and disclosed at the time that employees earn their future entitlement.
 The Authority participates in four pension schemes:

-- (a) Firefighters Pension Schemes which are unfunded schemes, meaning that there are no assets built up to meet pension liabilities, and cash has to be generated to meet actual pension payments as they eventually fall due.
-The three schemes administered by the Authority are the Firefighters Pension Scheme 1992 (FPS), New Firefighters Pension Scheme 2006 (NFPS) and the Firefighters Pension Scheme 2015. - (b) The Local Government Pension Scheme (LGPS) for Support staff administered by North Yorkshire County Council.
+(a) Firefighters Pension Schemes which are unfunded schemes, meaning that there are no assets built up to meet pension liabilities, and cash has to be generated to meet actual pension payments as they eventually fall due.
+The three schemes administered by the Authority are the Firefighters Pension Scheme 1992 (FPS), New Firefighters Pension Scheme 2006 (NFPS) and the Firefighters Pension Scheme 2015.

+(b) The Local Government Pension Scheme (LGPS) for Support staff administered by North Yorkshire County Council.
 It is a funded benefit scheme meaning that the Authority and employees pay contributions into a fund calculated at a level to balance the pension liabilities with investment assets.

-The Authority's pension liability as at 31st March 2019 has been calculated by its Actuaries, in accordance with IAS19, to be £383,557,000 which shows the underlying commitments that the Authority has in the long term to pay retirement benefits.
+The Authority's pension liability as at 31st March 2020 has been calculated by its Actuaries, in accordance with IAS19, to be £383,844,000 which shows the underlying commitments that the Authority has in the long term to pay retirement benefits.
 The liability has a substantial impact on the net worth of the Authority as recorded in the Balance Sheet.
-The impact results in a negative net worth of £354,646,000.
+The impact results in a negative net worth of £356,590,000.
 However, statutory arrangements in place for funding the deficit mean that the financial position of the Authority remains healthy because: